OCA/stock-logistics-workflow/stock_move_backdating/README.rst

 ===========

 This module allows to register old stock moves (with date != now).
-On stock moves, user can specify the "Actual Movement Date", that will be used as movement date.
+On picking transfer, user can specify the "Date", that will be used as movement date.